 It can also be hidden in sauces, such as this Reishi-baby bella bolognese served over spiralized butternut squash.

 Chaga makes a great coffee substitute.
 It’s earthy, warming, and satisfying.
 Try this recipe for a miel-style Chaga Latte with coconut milk.

 The flavor of chaga pairs really well with chocolate.
 Try this Chaga Hot Chocolate which is spiced with cinnamon and vanilla and sweetened with maple syrup.

 How about some brownies?
 You can add a 1-3 teaspoons of chaga powder to your favorite healthy brownie recipe.
 I recommend my Red Velvet Grain-Free Brownies.

 Cordyceps can help if you’re trying to get off the caffeine.
-It’s great for boosting energy levels without the insomnia – they carried me through the dreadful few days of caffeine withdrawals (I wrote about the getting-off caffeine protocol here).
+It’s great for supporting healthy energy levels without the insomnia – they carried me through the dreadful few days of caffeine cravings (I wrote about the getting-off caffeine protocol here).

 Because it has a chocolatey flavor, cordyceps is another mushroom that is great with chocolate or as a coffee substitute.
 Cordyceps Sinensis tends to be used as an extract powder, rather than as the whole mushroom.

 Add a little extract into tea or soup or add a powder into some juice, yogurt, or applesauce.